i-xfliu/SOEN6111/README.md

    </div>
    <div align = "center"> Fig.4 Build a matrix </div>

-   If user1 has listened to track1 then unit[track1, user1] set as 1, otherwise set as 0.
+   If user1 has listened to track1 then unit[track1, user1] set as 1, otherwise set as 0, and there is the other option is set unit[track1, user1] set as play count.
 Because the feature rows are long and sparse, so we use the sparse vector for it.

    ##### Computing similarity of songs